Basic Eligibility for Your Employees

 - Fail to have an independent medical examination when requested to do so.

-Employees covered by SDI are also covered for PFL.
-If a Voluntary Plan insurer provides your company’s disability insurance coverage, then it must also provide PFL coverage.
+Employees covered by DI are also covered for PFL.
+If a Voluntary Plan insurer provides your company’s DI coverage, then it must also provide PFL coverage.

 An employee may submit a claim for PFL insurance benefits for the following reasons: